ramzyraz/Mr.Fluffy-Fluffs-Lite/README.md

 # Features
 * Login and Registeration System
 * Fetching Data from API to get MENU Items
+* Fetching Data from API to get Toppings
 * LogOut System

 # Features Under Development